About Bob Burg

 And when we say giving in this context, we simply mean constantly and consistently providing immense value to others.
 Understanding that doing so is not only the, not only a nice way of a more fulfilling way of conducting business or leading an organization, it's actually the most profitable way as well.

-And whether you’re a salesperson focusing on creating value for your potential customer or client, whether you’re a leader who is focusing on those on your team, helping them to become leaders, helping them to become more effective, helping them to accomplish their goals through your leadership, when we can move that focus on to others Moving from what we call an ‘I’ focus or ‘me’ focus to what we call an ‘other’ focus.
+And whether you're a salesperson focusing on creating value for your potential customer or client, whether you're a leader who is focusing on those on your team, helping your team to become leaders, helping them to become more effective, helping them to accomplish their goals through your leadership, when we can move that focus on to others Moving from what we call an ‘I’ focus or ‘me’ focus to what we call an ‘other’ focus.

 "Moving from what we call an ‘I’ focus or ‘me’ focus to what we call an ‘other’ focus."